As a future Minnesota accounting student, you can choose from a range of over 70 institutions offering undergraduate and graduate degrees.

 Educational Standard in Minnesota

-Minnesota candidates for a CPA license need to hold a baccalaureate or higher degree with an accounting concentration including at least 24 semester hours of accounting and 24 hours of business courses.
+Minnesota candidates for a CPA license need to hold a baccalaureate or higher degree.
+Additionally, their degree needs to have an accounting concentration.
+To qualify, their degree program needs to include at least 24 semester hours of accounting and 24 hours of business courses.

-While you can sit for the CPA exam without meeting the 150-credit requirement, you will need to complete 150 credits of college education within 120 days of taking the first exam section if you wish to apply for a CPA license.
+While you can sit for the CPA exam without meeting the 150-credit requirement, you will need to complete 150 credits of a college education within 120 days of taking the first exam section if you wish to apply for a CPA license.
 Moreover, you will be required to hold at least one year of accounting experience before you can become a CPA .

 In order to apply for a license in Minnesota, you need to be a resident or employed in the state and you have to be over 18.

 What You Should Expect to Earn

 The average accounting salary in Minnesota is $53,399 in 2020.
 Essentially, this places the state right around the average when it comes to accounting salary ranges in the United States.

 While the employment level in this field is average, there are plenty of opportunities for skilled accounting graduates.
 In fact, this is especially true for those looking for part-time or full-time work in metropolitan areas.
 Consider pursuing employment in Duluth, since positions in this area often have higher than average annual salaries.